 What Happens If I Change My Travel Dates?

-If you change your travel dates after getting the Thailand Pass, then you need to apply for a new Thailand Pass.
+If you change your travel dates after getting the Thailand Pass, then you need to apply for a new Thailand Pass if it’s 7 days before or after your original travel dates.

 Do I Need to Get a Thailand Pass for My Kids?